Racism against African Americans in the U.S. military: War of 1812

 While the Army remained primarily white, a substantial minority of the sailors in the U.S. Navy were black.
 In fact, during the Battle of Lake Erie African-Americans made up about one-quarter of the personnel in the American naval squadrons.
 While they served faithfully in the Navy, they were not allowed to serve in the Army.
-However naval service was often unpopular and to get sufficient seamen on occasion various shipyard commandants employed slaves as seamen.
+However, naval service was often unpopular and to get sufficient seamen on occasion various shipyard commandants employed slaves as seamen.
 In his 12 July 1809 letter to the Secretary of the Navy, Commodore Thomas Tingey confirms this practice.
 Tingey had requested permission to employ up to 20 good slaves in the ordinary.
 His deputy John Cassin further elaborated, "Sometime past we are so much reduced as not able to man a boat or even to wash the decks of one of the ships.
-As seaman are not to obtained at the present wages, I therefore suggest to you the propriety of employing a few slaves… as I think they will …answer for many of our purposes as Seaman."
+As seamen are not to obtained at the present wages, I therefore suggest to you the propriety of employing a few slaves… as I think they will …answer for many of our purposes as Seaman."
 Numerous enslaved African Americans were listed in naval shipyards as "Landsman" or "Ordinary" Seaman.
 On 6 December 1845 Commodore Jesse Wilkinson Commandant of the Gosport Navy Yard confirmed this long standing practice to the Secretary of the Navy, George Bancroft, "that a majority of them [blacks] are negro slaves, and that a large portion of those employed in the Ordinary for many years, have been of that description, but by what authority I am unable to say as nothing can be found in the records of my office on the subject – These men have been examined by the Surgeon of the Yard and regularly Shipped [enlisted] for twelve months" This subterfuge continued until the Civil War.

 The law of 1792, which generally prohibited enlistment of blacks in the Army, became the United States Army's official policy until 1862.
 Due to its chronic shortage of personnel, the Navy never bothered with any restrictions on the enlistment of African-Americans.